discolabs/disco_app/README.md

 ## Optional Generators
 A number of "optional" generators are provided to add functionality that's useful, but not necessary for every application.
-They should be run after you've completed the first "Setting up" step described in the "Getting Started" section above.
+They should be run after you've completed the "Creating the Rails app" step described in the "Getting Started" section above.

 A list of available optional generators follows.